Kapesteon/KRDS/projet/README.md

 Command to launch the database :

       python3 ./db/server/serverForDatabase.py

 Command to launch the REST end-point API :

       python3 python-kubernetes-repartitor.py [EXPOSED_IP] [EXPOSED_PORT]

-Command to launch the web server :
+Command to add the web server to kubernetes :

-      python3 ./web/app.py
+      ./projet/startup.sh

+This will create a kubernetes deployment as well as a service to expose web portal, you can see the web portal port exposed using this command :

+      kubectl get services

 ---